Tips and other travel advice

 Diabetes and travel habits

-Travelling with diabetes can be complex, but it’s not out of the question.
-You can still enjoy your vacation and even indulge yourself with food and fun if you keep the above tips in mind.
+Traveling as a person with diabetes can be complex, but it’s not impossible.
+You can still enjoy your vacation and even indulge in food and fun if you keep the above tips in mind.

 Post a comment